meshcloud/meshcloud-docs/docs/meshstack.osb-mesh-specifics.md

 The OSB API spec does not specify all necessary steps to achieve properly secured dashboard integration.
 This section describes how Service Brokers can discover user permissions and the URLs necessary for OAuth integration.

-## Permissions on service instance level
+## Permissions on Service Instance Level

 The authorization shall be done per service instance for every user who accesses the dashboard.
-This means that only users, that are assigned to the project in the meshMarketplace where the service instance was created in, shall have access to its dashboard.
+This means that only users, that are assigned to the project in the meshMarketplace where the service instance was created, shall have access to its dashboard.
 Therefore the meshMarketplace provides a REST endpoint to retrieve the information whether the current user is allowed to access a specific service instance.
 This URL is submitted in the context object of a provision request as the property permission_url:

 ```json
 {